microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 CBL-Mariner's toolkit provides other .repo files under `toolkit/repos`.
 Refer to the [REPO_LIST documentation](https://github.com/microsoft/CBL-Mariner/blob/2.0/toolkit/docs/building/building.md#repo_list) for more details.

-## Customize the Demo Image with New Packages
+## Tutorial: Customize your Image with Unsupported Packages

 In the previous section we described how pre-existing packages can be added to your demo image.
 In this section we will walk through the process of adding a new package.